OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

         $ sudo opae.io release -d s:b:d.vf
 </pre>
-Sample output for Intel® Agilex® FPGA OFS target platform is shown below.The output for Intel® Stratix 10® FPGA target platform should be similar, just need to release an extra VF as for this target 2 Vfs were created.
+Sample output for Intel® Agilex® 7 FPGA OFS target platform having programmed minimal FIM is shown below.The output for Intel® Stratix 10® FPGA target platform and base_x16 FIM should be similar.
+For Intel® Stratix 10® FPGA you will need to release an extra VF as for this target 2 Vfs were created.
 </pre>

     $ sudo opae.io release -d 0000:b1:00.1